Neunerlei/docker-images/docs/php/current.md

 The entrypoint provides two script hooks for advanced customization.

 * `/usr/bin/app/entrypoint.user-setup.sh`: This script is executed early in the startup process.
-It's the ideal place to put the run-time user mapping logic for local development to solve UID/GID file permission issues.
+It's the ideal place to put the run-time user mapping logic for local development to solve UID/GID file permission issues. **IMPORTANT** This script is ONLY executed if the `PUID` and `PGID` environment variables are set to values different from the defaults.
+If you want to modify permissions unconditionally, use the `entrypoint.local.sh` hook instead.
 * `/usr/bin/app/entrypoint.local.sh`: This script is executed just before the main command.
 It's a general-purpose hook for any other custom setup commands you might need.